 What is the course about?

-Develop a variety of approaches to improvising with jazz tunes and singing over standard chord sequences.
-There will be much practice in class to build your improvising confidence and expertise.
+Develop approaches to improvising with jazz tunes and singing over standard chord sequences.
+There will be regular practice in class to build your improvising confidence and expertise.

 What will we cover?

 - Some standard chord changes (this will require preparation) and some of the more unusual repertoire.

 - Developing your ear and understanding of jazz harmony, time feel and rhythm.